Shibuya Sightseeing Guide

 It is also a place for gourmets.
 There are uncountable restaurants and cafes in the streets and buildings.
 You can choose some from a wide range of them; Japanese local fast food restaurants, worldwide cafes, interesting international cuisine, fashionable cafes, cozy restaurants, etc.

-As a city of culture, you find some theaters, movie theaters and museums.
+As a city of culture, you find some theaters, movie theaters and museums in Shibuya.

 If you like, there are also nightclubs and live music clubs.

-So Shibuya is an exciting district and getting more and more popular among international tourists.
+Being so exciting, Shibuya is getting more and more popular among international tourists.

 Direct Guide to Shibuya

 From Tokyo Station